QuickLogic-Corp/qorc-sdk/quickstart.rst

      pip3 install apio
      apio drivers --serial-enable

-4. Setup an alias to the programmer, from where you cloned the repo:
+4. Setup an alias to the programmer:

    ::

-     alias qfprog="python3 /PATH/TO/BASE/DIR/TinyFPGA-Programmer-Application/tinyfpga-programmer-gui.py"
+     alias qfprog="python3 ${PWD}/TinyFPGA-Programmer-Application/tinyfpga-programmer-gui.py"

-   This can be added to :code:`.bashrc` or `.bash_profile` to make it permanent as well.
+   This can be added to :code:`.bashrc` or :code:`.bash_profile` to make it permanent as well.

 5. Test the QuickFeather USB port: